Sunglasses & bald guys: what works best for different head shapes

 In my case, I suffer from nearsightedness (myopia) and I hate wearing contact lenses.
 Glasses are an inseparable part of my daily life.

 My recent pairs are a perfect match for my oval-shaped shaved head.
 But enough about me.
-Let’s see what sunglasses generally work well for bald guys with their slick, shaved heads…and shapes.
+Let’s try to find out which are the best sunglasses for bald men and see what sunglasses generally work well for bald guys with their slick, shaved heads…and shapes.

 Sticking to the importance of basics

 It’s the single most important thing you need to keep in mind when shopping for sunglasses or regular glasses.
 In fact, it’s twice more important with bald guys.

 That’s my personal experience, but I’ve seen quite a few bald men with oval faces.
 Mine is quite oval too.

 You’re in luck.
 If you’re more oval/oblong like me, you can literally rock most of sunglasses out there with style.
 Round or rectangular, aviators or rimless…they’ll all work well.